glwhart/MinkowskiReduction.jl/README.md

 ```
 # Example 3: Reduce a horribly skew basis
 ```
-julia> bigM = DeviousMat(26) # Matrix whose columns are an extremely skew basis for the lattice of integers 3×3 Array{Int64,2}:
+julia> bigM = DeviousMat(26) # Matrix whose columns are an extremely skew basis for a simple cubic lattice 3×3 Array{Int64,2}:
   292755045568446  -214311567528244   292755045568445
  -214311567528244   156886956080403  -214311567528244